cyclus/cyclus/DEPENDENCIES.rst

 #. doxygen
 #. glibmm

-Then install Coin-Cbc and HDF5 from source.
+Then install Coin-Cbc from source.
 They can be downloaded to any directory on your computer:

 **Coin-Cbc**: Download and build using the svn command in the terminal: